When is the right time for my parents to move into a retirement community?

 What is offered with Assisted Living?

-Will my parent’s long-term care insurance help pay for Assisted Living or Memory Care?
+Will my parent’s long-term care insurance help pay for Assisted Living?

 Most policies do help cover the costs of Assisted Living, but you will need to know your specific coverage to be sure.
 We can help—just bring a copy of your policy with you when you visit Autumn Leaves.
 Long-term care insurance is not required to be a resident.